 Dogs are permitted year-round at Discovery Parks – Forster.
 If staying on the weekend, there is currently an organised group/dog walk on Sundays, followed by drinks and nibbles.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 There’s a wide range of other dog-friendly accommodation options in Forster-Tuncurry.

 Another pet-friendly caravan parks that is regularly recommended is Lani’s Holiday Island, on the edge of the lake at Forster.
 As well as allowing dogs on campsites, they offer allow pets in selected cabins, with three different pet-friendly options available.
 Pets are welcome year round, with a maximum of two pets permitted per site.

 For a more luxe option, check out Sea Horse Diamond Beach.
 This 5-star guesthouse sleeps up to 9 people, or alternatively book the smaller Seafarers cottage, close to the dog-friendly Diamond Beach.
 Both properties welcome dogs of all sizes, year-round, inside and out, for no additional fee.
 Check out the dog-friendly features of both properties.

 In the heart of Forster, the Forster Motor Inn is a more basic option, that has a number of pet-friendly rooms.
-Note that there is a limit of one pet per room and they shouldn’t be left alone.
-Alternatively, another affordable option is the Palmyra B&B, a little inland from Tuncurry at Rainbow Flat.
+Make sure you select a pet-friendly room option (which tend to be snapped up quickly!) and note that there is a limit of one pet per room, plus an extra charge likely applies.

 Head Next To